fbunau/owlet-custom-alarms-and-visualisation/README.md

 ## Solution and this project

-Owlet app is run in an emulator
+Owlet app is run in an emulator is scraped for data via OCR and put into a dashboard for visualizations and alerts

 ## How to use